cptpcrd/pypsutil/docs/index.rst

       Get/set the soft/hard resource limits of the process.
 Equivalent to ``resource.prlimit(proc.pid, res, new_limits)``, but may be implemented on more platforms.

+      In addition, if this method is used to *set* the resource limits, it preemptively checks for PID reuse.

       .. warning::
            On some platforms, this method may not be able to get/set the limits atomically, or to set the soft and hard resource limits together.